Foundations of Exceptionality – EDSP 521

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread formulating one question from each of the chapters of the assigned Claxton text reading that helps to highlight a key issue that another candidate can answer.
-In addition to the questions listed, the candidate is to include a short summary of how the Christian Perspective was threaded through the chapters, including at least one APA cited Scripture reference from the text.
-The candidate will then post a reply to 1 classmate’s thread, answering three of the four proposed questions, and backing up his/her answers with citation support from the Claxton text.
+In addition to the questions listed, the candidate is to include a short summary of how the Christian perspective was threaded throughout the chapters, including at least one APA-cited Scripture reference from the text.
+The candidate will then post a reply to 1 classmate’s thread, answering three of the four proposed questions, and backing up their answers with citation support from the Claxton text.
 (CLO: A, B, C)

 Exceptionality Chart Assignment

-The candidate will create an exceptionality chart which covers the following: exceptionality and definition (all IDEA, 2014 categories), criteria for services, characteristics, and general teaching methods/instructional strategies/technology.
+The candidate will create an exceptionality chart that covers the following: exceptionality and definition (all IDEA, 2014 categories), criteria for services, characteristics, and general teaching methods/instructional strategies/technology.
+The candidate is encouraged to begin work on this chart at the beginning of the course and throughout the time leading up to the due date.
 (CLO: C, D)

 Law Analysis Assignments (2)